MicrosoftDocs/well-architected/well-architected/security/design-storage-encryption.md

 - **Data in transit**.
 Data that is being transferred between components, locations, or programs.

+- **Data in use**.
+Data whilst it is being computed-upon inside CPU or memory

-In a cloud solution, a single business transaction can lead to multiple data operations where data moves from one storage medium to another.
-To provide complete data protection, it must be encrypted on storage volumes and while it's transferred from one point to another.
+In a cloud solution, a single business transaction can lead to multiple data operations where data moves from one storage medium to another whilst being computed-upon.
+To provide complete data protection, it must be encrypted on storage volumes, while it's transferred from one point to another and whilst it's being worked on.

 ## Key points